bedops/bedops/docs/content/installation.rst

      $ sudo apt-get install libc6-dev
      $ sudo apt-get install build-essentials

+   The specifics of this process will depend on your distribution and what you want to install.
+Please check with your system administration or support staff if you are unsure what your options are.

 2. Install a ``git`` client of your choice, if you do not already have one installed.
 Github offers an `installation guide <https://help.github.com/articles/set-up-git#platform-all>`_.

    Alternatively, use ``apt-get`` or another package manager to install one, *e.g.* in Ubuntu: